Understanding the Foreclosure Process

 Getting served with a foreclosure lawsuit or falling behind on your home payments is one of the most unsettling things we see clients going through.
 If you are in either situation, you probably have lots of questions about the foreclosure process, how a lawyer might be able to help, and whether you can even afford one.
 To help you understand how foreclosures usually proceed in Florida, we have assembled a basic timeline that shows key dates and events that can typically take place.

-If you or someone you know is facing foreclosure, the Florida foreclosure defense attorneys at the Law Offices of Evan M. Rosen, can help.
+If you or someone you know is facing foreclosure, the Fort Lauderdale and Hollywood foreclosure defense attorneys at the Law Offices of Evan M. Rosen, can help.
 Contact us for a consultation to find out more details about the foreclosure process and the defenses that might be available at 855-55-ROSEN or by filling out our online form.

 A borrower is in “default” when he or she stops making payments to the lender as required by the terms of the note and mortgage.
 If payments are not brought current or an adequate settlement is not quickly reached, a lawsuit will almost certainly be filed.